 CUT THE YARN: Half the loops should be color group X, and half should be color group Y. It’ll be easier to braid if at least one of these two groups is a single, distinctive color – say, all black.
-The other loops could be one other color, or a mix of colors, but they should all contrast with black (just to be easier to braid.
-Not a rule!—later , after you learn the braid, of course some loops of the Y color group can be black, too.)
+The other color group could be one other color, or a mix of colors, but if they are a mix of colors, each color should contrast well with black or it will be difficult to see which loops to braid.

-ALTERNATE the two groups of colors [color group X and color group Y] when you put the loops onto each hand.
-The loops should be in x, y, x, y order on each hand.
-(The same, matching, order on both hands).
-Unlike the braids in the videos, Genji-uchi starts with the same number of loops on each hand.
+ALTERNATE the two groups of colors [color group X and color group Y] when you arrange the loops onto each hand.
+The loops should be in X, Y, X, Y order on each hand…Meaning the same, (mirror-image) matching order on both hands).
+Unlike the braids in the videos, Genji-uchi and Pseudo- g.u start with the same number of loops on each hand.

-EVERY OTHER LOOP (matching on the two hands) will end up together on the braid.
-So, in the finished braid, the ‘evens’ of both hands (say, color-group x) will all be stacked together in some columns, and the ‘odds’ of both hands (color-group y) will all be stacked together in other columns.*
+EVERY OTHER LOOP will end up together in the braid, even though they are not together on your hands!
+So, in the finished braid, the ‘evens’ of each hand (say, color-group X) will all be stacked together in certain columns of the braid, and the ‘odds’ of each hand (color-group Y) will all be stacked together in other columns.*

 The columns look clearer in the braid if one of the two color-groups is a single, solid color – say all black loops for the even-number loops (color-group X).
-Which also makes it much easier to keep the loops in the correct order on your hands while you are braiding.
+This also makes it much easier to keep the loops in the correct order on your hands while you are braiding.

 BRAID in pairs of moves from both the videos: